Perlite in Cannabis Growing

 While it may be tempting to go with the largest kernel on the market, you could actually be causing more problems if you do; larger grades are softer and tend to break down into fines during transport, which negates your decision to go big.

-At Dicaperl, our perlite ore produces a large grade expanded product that is harder and more consistent, so when you open your bag, you can expect kernels—not dust.
+At Dicaperl, our perlite ore produces a medium grade expanded product that is harder and more consistent, so when you open your bag, you can expect kernels—not dust.
 You’ll find this durable horticulture perlite is “just right” for your cannabis growing needs.

 Three Mistakes To Avoid When Choosing a Horticultural Perlite Supplier

 Once you decide perlite is the right choice for your soil growing media, you then need to choose the right supplier.
 Not all perlite is created equal, and neither are all suppliers.

 Download the eBook to Get These Three Things Right:

 - The Right Size